Using the Tulip Player with Different Windows Accounts

 If more than 15 minutes have passed since the last Operator was active, Tulip Player will skip the warning screen and automatically claim the Station.

-This functionality of sharing the same Display Device identity across all Windows accounts may not be ideal in some scenarios such as “Thin Clients” where a single large Windows Server has a large number of Windows accounts and multiple Operators are simultaneously logged in.
+This functionality of sharing the same Interface identity across all Windows accounts may not be ideal in some scenarios such as “Thin Clients” where a single large Windows Server has a large number of Windows accounts and multiple Operators are simultaneously logged in.

 In such cases, this feature can be circumvented by changing the location where Tulip Player stores the shared identity through an environment variable.
 By specifying a folder location that is unique to each Windows account, the Tulip Players across the different Windows accounts are isolated from each other.